‘Grab what you can:’ The global rush for second passports

 China, India and Japan do not recognize dual citizenship, although India allows citizens who acquire another nationality to retain a limited status known as Overseas Citizenship of India.

 Other countries restrict dual citizenship.
 Spain requires foreigners to relinquish their existing nationality — unless they’re from a former Spanish colony or a handful of other nations, such as Portugal or France.
-Spanish nationals who acquire a second citizenship (which isn’t from the list above) will see their Spanish nationality canceled.
+Spanish nationals who acquire a second citizenship (which isn’t from the list above) will see their Spanish nationality canceled unless they make a formal request to the government to retain it within three years.

 The Netherlands also discourages dual citizenship, often requiring renunciation and, in some cases, automatically revoking Dutch citizenship when another is acquired.